 - T. Collin Campbell; Center for Nutrition Studies

 It’s time to roll up your sleeves, throw on that apron, and get to chopping, slicing, prepping, and cooking for the week ahead!
-You can even pre-portion herbs, spices, dressings, and sauces in advance for the recipes you plan to make the day of.
+You can even pre-portion herbs, spices, dressings, and sauces in advance for the recipes you plan to make.

 Once you have completed your meals, be sure to store them properly.
-Proper food storage is important in order maintain the freshness and quality of your food.
-Click here for some of the top storage containers for your meal prep!
+Proper food storage maintains the freshness and quality of your food.
+Click here for some of the top storage containers for your meal prep.
 You can also store foods in Ziplock bags in the fridge or freezer to save room.

 - Healthful and balanced eating

 - Time to spend on yourself, your hobbies, and with loved ones